ptsochantaris/trailer-cli/README.md

 This way you can refresh subsets of things more often, and stay up to date, while refreshing everything using the `all` parameter less often.

-*Tip: The `-v` parameter will provide you with info on how much API usage you have used on GitHub for the current hourly window.*
+*Tip: The `-v` parameter will also provide you with info on how much API usage you have used on GitHub for the current hourly window.*

 ```
 trailer update repos